R-Jim/ExEngine/README.md

 # ExEngine
 An Instance Module Engine

-EngineTest: Unit test for Engine
+1. EngineTest: Unit test for Engine
+   - ScenarioTest: Describe how this engine should be use for normal game's behaviour.

-ExtiliaEngine:
+2. ExtiliaEngine:
    - Module: all basic functions of Engine
      - Instance: Main focus of Engine.
 Everything invole with Effect -> Instance -> Effect
      - Util